 ShipBob also allows us to make changes to bundles on the fly with complete control and visibility, which is important in monthly subscription boxes, holiday bundles, and many more scenarios.”

 Gerard Ecker, Founder & CEO of Ocean & Co.

-To learn more about how ShipBob can help you track inventory and manage fulfillment, click the button below.
+To learn more about how ShipBob can help with inventory optimization, click the button below.